-Preheat your oven to *350° F. Spray a 9 inch round pan with non stick spray (avocado oil does not work) and set aside.
+Preheat your oven to *350° F. Spray a 9x13 inch baking dish with non stick spray (avocado oil does not work) and set aside.

 In a stand mixer using the paddle attachment, place the Rustic Scoop bread mix, dry active yeast, and sugar of choice in the bowl.
 Briefly blend until combined.
 Warm up milk until it is warm to the touch but not hot (approx. 100°F), then pour it into the dry mix.
 Mix on medium speed until barely combined.
 Next add your egg or egg replacer of choice, butter, and vinegar.
 Blend it all together on medium speed until well combined.
 Be sure there aren’t any large chunks of butter.

 Let the dough rest while you get out a silicone baking mat and 2 pieces of parchment paper.
 Spray both pieces of parchment paper with non stick spray.
 Place one piece of parchment paper on top of your silicone mat, non stick spray side up.
 Scrape your dough onto the first piece of parchment paper on top of the silicone mat.
 Now place your second piece of parchment paper that is sprayed with non stick spray on top of the dough, spray side down.
 Gently roll the dough out evenly in a rectangle using a rolling pin or simply press with your hands.
 The dough should be about ¼ - 3/8 inches thick and measure 12x16 inches rolled out.
 Once your dough is rolled out evenly, spread softened butter all over the dough until the whole surface is lightly covered.
 Sprinkle your sugar of choice on top of the butter layer, covering the whole surface completely.
 Lightly sprinkle ground cinnamon over the sugar layer.